beeb/beeb-li/src/lib/posts/diff-testing-solidity-rust-foundry.md

 Since diff-testing often relies of fuzzing the inputs to a particular function (_i.e._ generating random values), the test will be run many thousands of times.
 Each time, the Foundry suite needs to call our test utility once, to retrieve the output of the reference implementation.
-If the executable were to have a slow startup time, this would dramatically reduce the time spent running our test.
+If the executable were to have a slow startup time, this would dramatically increase the time spent running our test.

 *[FFI]: Foreign Function Interface
 *[EVM]: Ethereum Virtual Machine